jkhamphousone/RingStarProblems.jl/README.md

 # Requirements

 [JuMP.jl](https://github.com/jump-dev/JuMP.jl) must be installed.
-You can safely use CPLEX, GLPK, Gurobi, Xpress as [solver-independent Lazy Constraints callback support is restricted to these ones](https://jump.dev/JuMP.jl/stable/manual/callbacks/#Available-solvers).
+You can use CPLEX, GLPK, Gurobi, Xpress or any [solver that supports Lazy Constraints callback in JuMP](https://jump.dev/JuMP.jl/stable/manual/callbacks/#Available-solvers).

 # Installation
 ```julia